Junior Eurovision Song Contest 2008

 For the contest, various changes to the rules were made.
 One was that adults could assist children to write the songs submitted to their national broadcaster; previously only children could write the songs, with no assistance from adults.
 Another change was only six people could be on stage during a performance, instead of eight.
 The most significant change, however, was only half of the vote was decided by the tele-voters.
 Before the 2008 contest tele-voters completely decided the whole result.
 The other half of the result was decided by a jury of adults and children.

 Location

 Bidding phase and host selection

 On 27 May 2007, the Eurovision Steering Group decided to award CyBC of Cyprus the rights to host the 2008 contest, over bids from TV4 of Sweden and NTU of Ukraine, the latter of which would later host the 2009 edition.
+RTP of Portugal had also submitted a bid, however it was withdrawn at an early stage, and the country went on to withdraw from the competition altogether.

 Venue

-The Spyros Kyprianou Athletic Center (Greek: Αθλητικό Κέντρο "Σπύρος Κυπριανού"), also known as Palais des sports, is the biggest and the most imposing multi dynamic indoor athletic arena in Cyprus.
+The Spyros Kyprianou Athletic Center (Greek: Αθλητικό Κέντρο "Σπύρος Κυπριανού"), also known as Palais des Sports, is the largest multi-purpose indoor athletics arena in Cyprus.
 It is named after the late president of Cyprus Spyros Kyprianou.
 The shuttle of the centre can host more than 6,255 spectators and at least 42 wheelchair spots.
 Moreover, the centre is used especially for the sport events of local schools in Limassol greater area.

-This project was conducted by the Cyprus Sports Organisation and was constructed north of the city of Limassol near Kato Polemidia and by the side of Limassol - Troodos road.
-Construction of the project began in late 2002 and was completed at the end of 2005 at a total cost of approximately CY£8.5 million.